Healthy Indulgences – the Benefits of Dark Chocolate and Red Wine

 - inhibit protein destruction

-The recently lauded paper from the Maine-Syracuse Longitudinal Study (MSLS) found chocolate intake was related to increased cognitive function, making you healthier and smarter!
+The recently lauded paper from the Maine-Syracuse Longitudinal Study (MSLS) found dark chocolate intake was related to increased cognitive function, making you healthier and smarter!

 “We found that people who eat chocolate at least once a week tend to perform better cognitively,” says psychologist Merrill Elias, founder of the MSLS project.
 “It’s significant – it touches a number of cognitive domains.”